openzipkin/brave/brave/README.md

 }
 ```

-In the above example, the span is the root of the trace.
-In many cases,
+In the above example, the span will be either a new root span or the
-you will be a part of an existing trace.
-When this is the case, call
+next child in an existing trace.
+How this works is [described later](#current-span).
-`newChild` instead of `newTrace`
+If you need to be more explicit, call `newChild` or `newTrace` instead.

 ```java
 Span span = tracer.newChild(root.context()).name("encode").start();